This page provides information on Cameras and Camera Settings in V-Ray for Unreal.

-NEW You can use Unreal's PostProcess effects in the Color Grading, Film, Lens categories such as Bloom, Lens Flares, Chromatic Aberations , etc. to modify the feel and look of the camera shot.
+You can use Unreal's PostProcess effects in the Color Grading, Film, Lens categories such as Bloom, Lens Flares, Chromatic Aberations , etc. to modify the feel and look of the camera shot.
 Please note that Unreal's tonemapper and PosProcess effects will be enabled when looking through the VRayPhysicalCamera and Enable Viewport Rendering is On, or when using Unreal's Camera or CineCamera actor.

 VRay Physical Camera Settings

 Enable Exposure – Enables V-Ray exposure control.
 When enabled, the F-number, Shutter Speed ^-1, and Film Speed (ISO) settings will affect the image brightness.
-NEW If enabled, Unreal's tonemapper and PostProcess effects will be disabled when looking through the camera and Enable Viewport Rendering is On .
+If enabled, Unreal's tonemapper and PostProcess effects will be disabled when looking through the camera and Enable Viewport Rendering is On .

 3ds Max Compatible – Enables 3ds Max compatible exposure control.
 Enable Exposure must also be checked for 3ds Max exposure to work.